 24 Jan 2018

-Our summer adventure starts in the beachside town of Robe, heading inland to Victoria's bustling Warrnambool and ends up in the gorgeous seaside town of Geelong
+Your next summer adventure starts in the beachside town of Robe, SA, before heading inland to Victoria's bustling Warrnambool and ends up in the gorgeous seaside town of Geelong

 One of South Australia’s oldest towns, Robe is a firm favourite for travellers heading along the Limestone Coast towards the Victorian border.
 Settle in at the Discovery Parks - Robe site and get set to experience the best of the region.
 There’s plenty of history and stunning locations to discover: and the Coonawarra wine region, Naracoorte Caves, Cape Jaffa and vast tracts of national parks are nearby.
 Add gorgeous beaches, fishing and fresh seafood to the mix and it’s a difficult place to leave.